-And even Prime Ministers wanting to measure happiness (that initiative seems to have been replaced with Brexit – something that’s made many of us unhappy!) with the Happiness Agenda, it can be helpful to wonder – where did all the happiness go?
+We even have Prime Ministers wanting to measure happiness (that initiative seems to have been replaced with Brexit – something that’s made many of us unhappy!) with the ‘Happiness Agenda’, so it begs the question – where did all the happiness go?

 Can happiness be measured?